aws-samples/serverless-patterns/smk-lambda-queue-mode-python-sam/README.md

 ## Costs

-This pattern uses EC2 (t3.medium), Lambda, DynamoDB, SQS, CloudWatch, and VPC resources.
+This pattern uses EC2 (t3.medium), Lambda, SQS, CloudWatch, and VPC resources.
 See [AWS Pricing](https://aws.amazon.com/pricing/) for details.
 There are costs associated with these services beyond the Free Tier.

 ---